Guide to Visiting Peru’s Sacred Valley

 Connect with Nicho, our Lima-based local expert, for help perfecting your itinerary, answers to all your travel questions, and fabulous local tips for a better visit!

-Best time to visit
+When to visit

 Lush green hills outside of Chinchero

-Cusco has two distinct seasons: a colder, drier winter between May and September and a milder, significantly wetter summer between October and April.
+The Andes mountains have two distinct seasons: a colder, drier winter between May and September and a milder, significantly wetter summer between October and April.

 May to August - Best time to visit

-The best time to visit the Cusco region is between May and August.
+The best time to visit the Cusco and Sacred Valley region is between May and August.
 The worst of the wet season has passed in the Andes, and the high-altitude grasslands glimmer with new greenery.
 The cooler drier weather also means this is the best time for taking on treks like the Inca Trail, and this conveniently coincides with the main period people in North America and Europe take their vacation.

 June, particularly, is a great time to come, as the midwinter solstice festival Inti Raymi takes place at Sacsayhuamán near Cusco.